sam-caldwell/ami/docs/backend/build_plan.md

 ## Semantics

-- Paths under `objIndex` and `objects` are workspace‑relative.
+- Paths under `objIndex`, `objects`, `objectsByEnv`, and IR index arrays are workspace‑relative.
 - `hasObjects` is conservative and true when either real or stub `.o` files have been emitted.
 During early backend phases, stub `.o` files may exist even when the host toolchain is missing; when the toolchain is available, compiled objects will be preferred in indexes.

 ## Compatibility

 - This schema is versioned via the `schema` field and may evolve.
-New optional fields will be added to preserve backward compatibility for existing consumers.
+New optional fields may be added to preserve backward compatibility for existing consumers.
+Unknown optional fields should be ignored by readers.